apache/pulsar-site/docs/sql-deployment-configurations.md

 id: sql-deployment-configurations
 title: Pulsar SQL configuration and deployment
 sidebar_label: "Configuration and deployment"
+description: Configure the Pulsar Trino plugin and deploy a Pulsar SQL cluster.
 ---

 You can configure the Pulsar Trino plugin and deploy a cluster with the following instruction.

 ## Configure Pulsar Trino plugin

-You can configure the Pulsar Trino plugin in the `${project.root}/trino/conf/catalog/pulsar.properties` properties file.
+To configure the Pulsar Trino plugin, you can modify the `${project.root}/trino/conf/catalog/pulsar.properties` properties file.
 The configuration for the connector and the default values are as follows.

 ```properties
 # name of the connector to be displayed in the catalog